Pay Gap for Ukrainian Artists

 Held at the Foundation We Are in Eindhoven, this panel discussion brought together local and international stakeholders to tackle a critical question: How do we define fair practice in the arts?

 FAIR P(L)AY – Closing the Gap is a fourth annual instalment in the FAIR P(L)AY series of events, discussing sustainable remuneration practices in the creative and cultural sectors.
-In this iteration, expertly moderated by Isabel Sheridan, our co-founder Oksana Savchuk the panel startfeatured starred next to two three other insightful speakers from diverse backgrounds within creative industries:
+In this iteration, expertly moderated by Isabel Sheridan, our co-founder Oksana Savchuk starred next to two other insightful speakers from different backgrounds within creative industries:

 • Lorraine Hellwig, a European “post-artist” and portrait and reportage photographer working across different media;